ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

 ## Deployment

-The OP Contracts Manager is a proxied contract deployed at `0xTODO`.
-It can be deployed as follows:

-TODO.
+The OP Contracts Manager refers to a series of contracts, of which a new singleton is deployed for each new release of the OP Stack contracts.

 ## Interface

-Version 1.0.0 of the OP Contracts Manager deploys the `op-contracts/v1.6.0` contracts release.
+Version 1.0.0 of the OP Contracts Manager deploys the `op-contracts/v1.6.0` contracts release, and is deployed at `0x9BC0A1eD534BFb31a6Be69e5b767Cba332f14347`.
+In the future this will be tracked in the `superchain-registry`.

-### `Proxy.sol`

-The OP Contracts Manager is a proxied contract using the standard `Proxy.sol` contract that lives in the Optimism monorepo.
-Therefore the OP Contracts Manager will have the same interface as the `Proxy.sol`, in addition to other methods defined in this specification.

-The privileged methods of the OP Contracts Manager will be held by the L1 ProxyAdmin owner, as specified by the [standard configuration].

 ### `deploy`

-The `deploy` method is the only non-view method in the contract.
-It is used to deploy the full set of L1 contracts required to setup a new OP Stack chain that complies with the [standard configuration].
+The `deploy` method is used to deploy the full set of L1 contracts required to setup a new OP Stack chain that complies with the [standard configuration].
 It has the following interface:

 ```solidity
 struct Roles {